On the continuity of optimal stopping surfaces for jump-diffusions: Concluding remarks

 \section{Concluding remarks}

 It is clear that our framework includes also simpler cases in which the optimal boundary is a function of a single variable.
 In those cases $r$, $v$ and $g$ are functions of two variables, rather than three: $r(t,x)$, $v(t,x)$ and $g(t,x)$, or $r(x,y)$, $v(x,y)$ and $g(x,y)$.
-Hence they fit within our framework by fictitiously adding a third variable, with respect to which $r$, $v$, $g$ and the optimal boundary are constant.
-Then we can obtain continuity of boundaries of the form $y\mapsto x_*(y)$ and $t\mapsto x_*(t)$ as in \cite{P19} and \cite{DeA15,LM}, respectively.
+Hence they fit within our framework by fictitiously adding a third variable, with respect to which $r$, $v$, $g$ and the optimal boundary are constant. \jp{We can therefore obtain the} continuity of boundaries of the form $y\mapsto x_*(y)$ and $t\mapsto x_*(t)$ as in \cite{P19} and \cite{DeA15,LM}, respectively, \jp{if the fictitious problem satisfies our assumptions.
+It should be noted that our assumptions correspond to different conditions for the two-dimensional problem than those required in the aforementioned papers.}

-A close inspection of our arguments of proof suggests that in order to obtain continuity in dimension higher than what we can cover with Theorems \ref{them:conti-1} and \ref{them:conti-2} one would need to require continuity of the second order derivatives of the value function up to the boundary.
-Such condition is not known to hold in general for time-inhomogeneous optimal stopping problems with multi-dimensional diffusions and therefore we prefer to set the question aside for further research.
+A close inspection of our arguments of proof suggests that in order to obtain continuity in dimension higher than what we can cover with Theorems \ref{them:conti-1} and \ref{them:conti-2} one would need to require continuity of \jp{some} second order derivatives of the value function up to the boundary. \jp{Indeed, if we add one more state variable, say $Z$, with diffusive dynamics, then on the right-hand side of \eqref{eqn:u_yy} we need to deal with terms of the form $\partial_{zz} u$ and $\partial_{yz} u$ that cannot be removed using integration by parts in $x$ as we do in \eqref{eq:uyyb}.
+Continuity up to the boundary of second order derivatives} is not known to hold in general for time-inhomogeneous optimal stopping problems with multi-dimensional diffusions and therefore we prefer to set the question aside for further research.

 In some applications of optimal stopping theory it is necessary to consider more general additive terms in the underlying dynamics.
 In particular, setting $\cA\equiv0$ for simplicity, we may need to consider SDEs of the form